Mozart: Legend of an Extraordinary Musician

-Mozart is one of the world’s most influential composers and authors of classical music, and his fame is not different from Beethoven, Bach, Haydn and many others.
-He was born in 1756 in Salzburg, Austria and died in 1791.
+Mozart is one of the world’s most influential composers and authors of classical music.
+His fame is comparable to that of Beethoven, Bach, Haydn, and many others.
+He was born in 1756 in Salzburg, Austria, and died in 1791.

 His name is Wolfgang Amadeus Mozart, and he was one of the most influential figures in classical European music throughout the ages.
 He is considered a wonder of his time.
 He led an orchestra when he was seven.
 He launched into the world of fame like an arrow but suddenly extinguished like a shooting star.
 He composed 626 musical works and died at the age of 35.

 Mozart’s biography is a tragedy in the truest sense of the word.
 The man lived a turbulent life and depended on his talent that dazzled his contemporaries to make a living after his father, a music teacher, was able to make a miracle out of him until he led an orchestra when he was seven years old.
-His death is a mystery that is still controversial among historians and scholars until this moment.
+His death is a mystery that is still controversial among historians and scholars.

 Early Life